SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-08-getting-started-with-blogging-using-github-pages-and-jekyll.md

 ## Setting a default GitHub Jekyll theme

+To configure a theme we need to return back to the "Code" page for your site, either by clicking "*back*" in your browser or switching back to "**.com**" instead of "*.dev*".

-Additionally, at this point, you can also select a theme for your site from the built-in Jekyll themes GitHub has to offer in the "Settings -> Pages" you accessed in the [Activating GitHub Pages](#activating-github-pages) section.
+To select a theme for your site go to the "Settings -> Pages" you accessed earlier in the [Activating GitHub Pages](#activating-github-pages) section.
 There you will find a "Choose a theme" button under "**Theme Chooser**".
-Once clicked you should see the selection of themes to pick:
+Once clicked you should see the selection of built-in Jekyll themes GitHub has to offer themes to choose from:

 ![GitHub pages theme selection](/assets/img/posts/20220307/github-pages-theme-selection.png)